mohit3011/AbuseAnalyzer/README.md

 **Note** : The usermentions in the dataset have been changed to `@usermention` for privacy and ethical reasons.

+## Instructions for the Script/Model

+`code_files/BERT_Classifier.py` contains the model file.
+To run the model you'll need the GPU support (CUDA).
+Additionally the following are the required libraries:
+* pytorch
+* tensorflow.keras
+* numpy
+* transformers
+* scikit-learn
+* argparse
+* pandas

+To run the file copy the following command **`python3 BERT_Classifier.py --datafile ../AbuseAnalyzer_Dataset.tsv --label_col 2`**

+You can also play around the maximum_length of the input through editing the `max_len` variable in the file (our paper uses 100) and number of `epochs` (our paper uses 15).

+### Instructions for using the severity and target of abuse data

+You'll first need to filter the rows which have been marked as `Abusive/Hateful` and create a separate tsv file.
+You can give this file as an argument to the model.
+For the `label_col` argument provide **3** for `Target of Abuse` experiment and provide **3** for `Severity of Abuse` experiment.
+For example:

+* Target of Abuse experiment: run `python3 BERT_Classifier.py --datafile "provide new filename" --label_col 3`
+* Severity of Abuse experiment: run `python3 BERT_Classifier.py --datafile "provide new filename" --label_col 4`

+For both of the above mentioned experiments, we have used `epochs=20` and have kept the other hyperparameters same.

 ## Citation

 * If you use/refer the dataset and/or code presented in this paper, then kindly cite our work using the following BibTeX: